SIsilicon/WorldEdit-BE-Docs/docs/usage/general/masks.md

 ### Mask Negation

-Using the `!` symbol allows to match blocks that does NOT match any other masks that follow it.
+Using the `!` symbol allows you to match blocks that do NOT match any other masks that follow it.

 !!!
 Example